-“Managing machinery is a tremendous balancing act between timeliness and the capital required to complete farm operations,” says Dr. Brent Gloy, a farmer and economist specializing in agricultural finance and business management.
+“Managing machinery is a tremendous balancing act between timeliness and the capital required to complete farm operations,” says Dr. Brent Gloy, a Nebraska farmer, Agricultural Economic Insights co-founder and economist specializing in agricultural finance and business management.

 “For example, hiring custom harvesting can change your machinery investment profile significantly by reducing your harvest equipment needs, but that also means you don’t have as much control over when the work is completed or how the job is done,” he says.
 “There are many trade-offs to consider.”

-No matter the economic environment, it is important to know your equipment costs, have a capital expenditure plan to optimize your machinery line-up and secure the right financing.
+No matter the market environment, it is important to know your equipment costs, have a capital expenditure plan to optimize your machinery line-up and secure the right financing.

 Calculating equipment costs

-“A good place to start is tracking and monitoring your machinery expenses per dollar of gross revenue,” Widmar advises.
+“A good place to start is tracking and monitoring your machinery expenses per dollar of gross revenue,” advises David Widmar, fellow Agricultural Economic Insights co-founder and agricultural economist specializing in ag trends and the farm economy.
 “This is a really helpful way for you to think about how much revenue you are generating on your farm and how much of that is being devoted toward machinery expenses.”

 As a rule of thumb, Widmar recommends keeping machinery expenses below 25% of annual gross revenue.